 Gay men up to and including the age of 45 are eligible to get the HPV vaccination on the NHS for free when they visit GUM or HIV clinics.
 This is thanks to a new programme that began rolling out at these clinics in England in 2018.

 Alternatively, anyone of any age can use the LloydsPharmacy Online Doctor HPV Vaccination Service to get inoculated.
 Simply complete a short questionnaire and if you’re medically suitable, our doctors will prescribe you the vaccine, which can be administered at many LloydsPharmacy stores.

 Benefits of the HPV vaccine for boys

-The girls’ HPV vaccination programme in the UK works through herd immunity.
-Vaccinating girls helps to indirectly protect boys from cancers and genital warts linked to infection with HPV because vaccinated girls will not pass HPV on to them.
+The HPV vaccination programme in the UK works through herd immunity (which was initially just for girls, but now also targets boys).
+Vaccinating girls helped to indirectly protect boys from cancers and genital warts linked to infection with HPV because vaccinated girls will not pass HPV on to them.
 This premise goes both ways – vaccinated boys will prevent the disease from spreading to girls.

 If you’re a male under the age of 15 you only need two doses, whereas this goes up to three after age 15.
 Men up to age 45 can also take the vaccine.
 It’s important to have all the required doses to be properly protected.

 The benefits of the HPV vaccine for gay men